Best Altra Running Shoes in 2018

 If you plan to be doing a workout routine that involves a lot of leg acceleration and rapid deceleration — like high-intensity interval training (HIIT) — this might be the perfect shoe.

 These shoes are not for running races or road running because of their weight and agility-oriented treading.
-If you are going to be doing track and field exercises, these shoes could still work.
+They are better for gym work and short sprints.

 - Side treading for extra stability